Your guide to entity resolution

 Financial institutions across the globe are facing increasing and evolving money laundering and financial crime threats.
 Regulators have imposed a […]

-Using Contextual KYC to Better Understand Your Customers
+A Guide to Using Contextual KYC to Better Understand Your Customers

 With laborious onboarding, refresh and remediation processes, the challenge of KYC compliance is continuously growing.
 Find out how a contextual approach helps you to reduce the time and cost of KYC by increasing automation and leveraging decision intelligence for continual monitoring.

-Contextual Decision Intelligence
+Contextual Decision Intelligence (CDI)

 Re-generates entities in real time from the underlying raw data, letting the software dynamically include or exclude particular data points and allows users to specify the match confidence they require for their specific use case.